-Setting Description Mode A configurable option if the account is disabled (no login allowed), or enabled (authentication token required), or access is allowed and no password is required.
+Setting Description password is required.
 (Do not lock out both the Admin and FS1 accounts at the same time, or you cannot use Diagnostic Console.)
 Min Days The minimum number of days after a password has been changed before it can be changed again.
 Default is 0.
 Max Days The maximum number of days the password will stay in affect.
 Default is 99999.
 Warning The number of days that warning messages are issued before the password expires.
 Max # of Logins The maximum number of concurrent logins the account will allow.
 Negative numbers indicate no restrictions (-1 is the default for status login).
-O means no one can log in.
+0 means no one can log in.
 A positive number defines the number of concurrent users who can be logged in (7 is the default for admin login).
 UPDATE Saves any changes that have been made for this ID.
 New Password Enter a new password for the account.